The origin of this proverb is unclear, however the first written instances of ‘home is where the heart is’ appear in the mid-nineteenth century.

 This proverb, ‘home is where the heart is’, can be interpreted in two different ways.
 As each of these interpretations is in common use, it is worthwhile looking at them both, each in turn.

-Secondly, it can mean that our love (our ‘heart’) is focused around the family home.
+Secondly, it can mean that “our love (our ‘heart’) is focused around the family home”.
+It means “no matter where we are, we will always feel deep love and affection for our home“.
 A person’s heart will always be at home.
 This means that their love, affection and fond memories will always be tied to the place that they live.